 Ways to test for mitochondrial dysfunction: Did you know that you can actually measure your mitochondrial function?
 An organic acid test, known as an OATS test can measure mitochondrial function as well as toxin build-up and oxidative stress which is an indicator of mitochondrial damage.
 Most organic acids are intermediate or end-stage metabolism of energy production.
 High levels of intermediates indicate nutrient deficiencies, especially CoQ10, magnesium, carnitine, and B vitamins.
 Low OAT markers most often mean that the Cori cycle is making ATP instead of the citric acid cycle.
 The amount of damage to the mitochondrial DNA can also be estimated by 8-OHdG in the urine.

 At Peace x Piece Wellness Coaching, both OAT testing and urinary 8-OHdG are available as well as gut pathogen and cortisol (stress hormone) testing.
-While Peace x Piece Wellness Coaching does not diagnose mitochondrial disease or dysfunction, the goal with symptoms of mitochondrial dysfunction is to use labs to reveal hidden cues of mitochondrial dysfunction.
+While Peace x Piece Wellness Coaching does not diagnose mitochondrial disease or dysfunction, the main goal with symptoms of mitochondrial dysfunction is to use labs to reveal hidden cues of mitochondrial dysfunction.
 The main focus is to rebalance the body with diet, rest, exercise, stress management, and supplementation through coaching.
 So, learn how you can fire up those mitochondria to feel better, move better, and live better.
 Find out more through a free discovery call.

 [ii] Pizzorno J. Mitochondria-Fundamental to Life and Health.
 Integr Med (Encinitas).
 2014;13(2):8-15.